 GroEL belongs to the family of chaperonins and thus assists in the correct folding and assembly of other proteins in the cell.
 It consists of 14 monomers forming a cage-like structure.
-Formation of this complex under different buffer conditions was monitored using mass photometry (Figure 1).
+Mass photometry can monitor formation of this complex in the absence or presence of ATP (Figure).

 An ultra-stable gold-coordinated protein cage displaying reversible assembly